Lecanyu/JigsawNet/README.md

-# JigsawCNN
+# JigsawNet
-JigsawCNN is an image fragment reassembly system.
+JigsawNet is an image fragment reassembly system.
 It is able to robustly reassemble irregular shredded image fragments.

 This repository includes CNN-based pairwise alignment measurement and loop-closure based global reassembly.
 Please check our published paper for more algorithm details....